 This course is designed to build upon and put into practice concepts learned in Live Sound Production I. Students will study "front of house" methods, monitoring practices, communication systems and troubleshooting.
 Students will also apply learned concepts to alternate sound systems through "hands-on" practicums.
-4 hrs. integrated lecture/lab/wk.

-MUS 187 Jazz Improvisation I (2 Hours) Prerequisites: Audition.
+MUS 187 Jazz Improvisation I (2 Hours)

+Prerequisites: Department approval.

 This is an entry-level course for the student with little or no jazz improvisation experience.
 Through written work and performance on the instrument of choice, the student will learn the basic elements of jazz improvisation.
 Topics to be covered will include identification and performance of basic intervals, major scales, Dorian modes, Mixolydian modes, major seventh chords, minor seventh chords, dominant seventh chords and the basic blues form.
-2 hrs. integrated lecture/lab/wk.